MivleDK/CA3_Boilerplate_Frontend_v2/README.md

 7. Run a "Clean & build" to make sure that everyting was setup correctly.
 8. Run the project and verify it's accessible in your browser on localhost.
 9. Run the `SetupTestUsers.java` file to persist test users.
-10. Done 🍻🎉🍾
-    You can deploy on travis from this point or deploy directly using a WAR with tomcat manager .
+10. You can deploy on travis from this point or deploy directly using a WAR with tomcat manager .
+11. Deploy on travis by setting up the environment variables "REMOTE_PW" and "REMOTE_USER" (TomCat credentials).
+12. Done 🍻🎉🍾

 <br>